Ralakus/tritium/architecture/tritium_9/isa.md

 | [jump]      |   11   |  J   |runs a jump function to jump to `rdest` if `fn(rsrc)` is true|

 ### ALU instructions
-Note, the top bit in parenthesis is from the control register
+Note, the top trit in parenthesis is from the control register

 | instruction | alu fn | description |
 |-------------|--------|-------------|